nathankcc55/nathankcc55/README.md

 ### Introduction 👋

 Welcome!
 I'm Nathan.
 Currently an Economics graduate from the University of Southern California.
-I am interested in data analytics.
+I am interested in Economics, Econometrics, and data analytics.

 - Querying with SQL
 - Developing dashboards using Tableau